trbjo/bob-launcher/README.md

 # BobLauncher

-This is a Wayland launcher inspired by the venerable Synapse launcher.
+This is a Wayland launcher inspired by the venerable [Synapse Launcher](https://launchpad.net/synapse-project).

 A GPU-accelerated launcher using Gtk4 and Vala with performance critical parts written in pure C. BobLauncher aims to provide a useful, user friendly, beautiful, and fast launcher.